-The spouses must be legally married to each other at the time the gifts were made for gift splitting to apply.
-If they are subsequently divorced during the year, they still may gift split for gifts made while they were married so long as neither marries anyone else during the year.
-In addition, both must be citizens or residents of the United States on the date of the gift and one spouse may not create a general power of appointment in the other spouse over the property transferred.
+- Must be legally married to each other at the time the gifts were made for gift splitting to apply.
+If they are subsequently divorced during the year, they may still gift split for gifts made while they were married so long as neither marries anyone else during the year; - Must both be citizens or residents of the United States on the date of the gift; and - One spouse may not create a general power of appointment in the other spouse over the property transferred.

 If the spouses consent to gift splitting, all gifts made during the year that qualify must be split.

-The executor or administrator for a deceased spouse's estate, or the guardian of a legally incompetent spouse, as the case may be, may signify the consent.
-The consent of an executor or administrator will not be effective for gifts made by the surviving spouse during that portion of the calendar year that his or her spouse was deceased.
+The executor or administrator for a deceased spouse's estate, or the guardian of a legally incompetent spouse, may signify the consent.
+The consent of an executor or administrator will not be effective for gifts made by the surviving spouse during that portion of the calendar year his or her spouse was deceased.